top of page

 Linking aboveground and belowground diversity in temperate hardwood forests

 With colleagues Liz LaRue, Songlin Fei, Stephanie Kivlin, Rich Phillips, and others, I identified links between soil microbial community diversity and structural diversity of forest canopies across Indiana.
+Among other findings, we saw that the species richness of ectomycorrhizal fungi is positively associated with canopy complexity in the forests we studied.

-This work is published in Ecosphere
+This work is published in Ecosphere and was featured in the U.S. Forest Service Rooted in Research Newsletter.

 DISSERTATION RESEARCH